DerGuru/The-Resonant/New Chapters/01 - Part1/P1-14_Marker_at_Home.md

 ﻿## Part 1 - Lost and Found | Ch.
-14 - They marked my door
+14 - I won't let them

 Jason noticed the mark three days after meeting Milo.

-He stood in his apartment hallway, keys in hand, staring at his door.
+He stood in his apartment hallway, keys in one hand - mail in the other, staring at his door.

 There was something on the doorframe.